KHP-Informatics/illumina-array-protocols/README.md

 awk -F, 'BEGIN{OFS="\t";} {print $2,$3,$4,$5,$6,$7,$8,$9}'
 ```

-The following (below) is what we find.
+The following (below) is what we see.

-- These all match GenomeStudio annotations.
-- These all have the same cluster pattern (all Homozygous A).
-- This looks like the same variant represented 21 times.

 ```
 19:45411941-A-G-0_B_F_2304705815        19:45411941-A-G BOT     [T/C]   0068697136      AGGAGCTGCAGGCGGCGCAGGCCCGGCTGGGCGCGGACATGGAGGACGTG